GarrettRLee/GarrettRLee/README.md

 I have experience with writing user manuals, training materials, and proposals.

 ## Tools 🧰
-Markdown, HTML, VS Code, Notebook++, Python
+DITA, HTML, VS Code, Notebook++, Python

 ## Hobbies 🎸
 I play a lot of guitar, and love to game!
 Fighting games have my heart.